 The Rank Value function returns the value found at the specified position, either starting from the highest or the lowest value.

-The AVG function computes the mean (or simple average) of a set of input values.
+The Average function computes the mean (or simple average) of a set of input values.

-The Bollinger Bands function was developed by John Bollinger.
-It computes a pair of data values based on the moving average of the input value series.
+The Bollinger Bands functions are based on methods developed by John Bollinger.
+They compute a pair of data values based on the moving average of the input value series.

 The Cumulative Total function computes the cumulative total (or running sum) of a set of input values.